etf-validator/governance/TOR/Contribution.md

 ## Requirements for a Pull Request

-1. A Pull Request (PR) can be composed by one or multiple commits.
+1. A Pull Request can be composed by one or multiple commits.
 All changes together address one high-level concern.
 If a PR provides multiple, distinct features from different sections and each section addresses a separate concern, without addressing one common high-level concern, it